aptech/docs/docs/sslib/getting-started-with-state-space-gauss.rst

 2. `Beginner's Guide To Maximum Likelihood Estimation <https://www.aptech.com/blog/beginners-guide-to-maximum-likelihood-estimation-in-gauss/>`_
 3. `Maximum Likelihood Estimation in GAUSS <https://www.aptech.com/blog/maximum-likelihood-estimation-in-gauss/>`_

-State-space Models in GAUSS
+State-Space Models in GAUSS
 ---------------------------------------------------
 The :class:`sslib` library contains a suite of tools that allows you to specify, estimate, diagnose, and perform post-estimation forecasts.
-The primary procedure for estimating custom state-space models is the :func:`ssFit` procedure.

-Prior to calling :func:`ssFit` there are several simple steps that must be taken:
+Prior to estimating the model with :func:`ssFit`, there are several simple steps that must be taken:

-1. Load the required libraries.
+1. Load data and required libraries.
 2. Set up parameter vector and start values.
 3. Set up control structures.
 4. Initialize system matrices.
 5. Specify variable constraints.
 6. Set up procedure for updating system matrices.

-Step One: Loading the required libraries
+Step One: Load data and libraries
 +++++++++++++++++++++++++++++++++++++++++++
-The first step to estimating state-space models in GAUSS is to load the proper libraries:
+The first step to estimating state-space models in GAUSS is to load the data and proper libraries:

 ::

   new;
   library sslib, tsmt, cmlmt;

+  /*
+  ** Step one: Load data
+  */
+  fname = getGAUSShome $+ "pkgs/tsmt/examples/enders_sim2.dat";
+  y = loadd(fname);
+  y = y[., "ar2"];

 Step Two: Set up parameter vector and start values
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++
 If you are estimating a custom state-space model, a vector of parameter starting values is required.
 The parameter vector should be a column vector which contains a starting value for each unknown parameter.

-In the :math:`AR(2)` example there are three unknown parameters :math:`\phi_1`, :math:`\phi_2`, and :math:`\sigma^2`.
+In the :math:`AR(2)` model there are three unknown parameters :math:`\phi_1`, :math:`\phi_2`, and :math:`\sigma^2`.

 ::

   /*
   ** Set up parameter vector
   ** and start values
   */

   // Create a dataframe